THUNLP-AIPoet/StylisticPoetry/README.md

 ## Main scripts

 model.py: The implementation of the SPG model.
+The basis of this model is an LSTM encoder-decoder framework with attention mechanism.

+state.py: The hyper-parameter settings.

 train.py: The interface for training.
+Just setup the hyperparameters and use the command "python train.py".

 generate.py: The interface for testing.

-state.py: The hyper-parameter settings.
+Given the first sentence as input, a whole poem with four lines will be generated.

+## Requirements
+tensorflow-gpu 1.12

 ## Cite
 If you find this code useful for your research, please kindly cite this paper: